-SpaceX in Texas: Promise in the heavens, tension on Earth
+Big launch for SpaceX, but promise aloft comes with tension in Texas

 Then, in 2018, Mr. Musk announced that the site would be dedicated to launches of the much larger Starship.
 Big enough for a Falcon 9 to fit inside it, the Starship is the most powerful rocket ever built.

-Yet, the FAA hasn’t conducted an environmental impact assessment since 2013, agreeing with SpaceX that shorter and more limited assessments before each launch test are sufficient.
+Yet, the FAA hasn’t completed an environmental impact statement since 2013, agreeing with SpaceX that shorter and more limited assessments before each launch test are sufficient.

 But since the agency required a more in-depth study of the potential impacts of launching the 1,566-ton Falcon Heavy rocket, critics say they should do the same for the more than 4,000-ton Starship-Super Heavy.